OceanWise > Data Management, Governance and MEDIN toolset

 When is it held?

-The next course will take place over 5 days from the 8th to the 12th of August 2022.
+The next course will take place over 5 days from the 4th to the 8th of September 2023 and also from the 13th to the 17th of November.

 How do I book?